 What is the best tip for golfers wanting to lower their handicap?

-For golfers looking to lower their handicap, the best method is to work on their green game first, then go backwards to the tee.
 Since most shots are either next to, or on the green, it is wise to start with the putter, then work with the wedges if you want to lower your handicap and scores.

-By building the majority of your practice session around learning how to score on the greens, you’ll find that this method is the quickest way to improvement.
-Once you feel comfortable with your short game, then utilize your practice time to work with the irons and woods in your bag.
+By building the majority of your practice session around learning how to score on the greens, you’ll find that this method is the quickest way to improve.

 Once you start to focus your time with these longer clubs, place an emphasis on trying to improve the distance of your shots.
 More distance will help lower your scores.